dennisreimann/uiengine/docs/page.md

     |___cart.pug
 ```

-Yopu can reference these templates as `home` and `checkout/cart` as the value for the `template` property of the page.
+You can reference these templates as `home.pug` and `checkout/cart.pug` as the value for the `template` attribute of the page.

-In addition to that you can also define custom names for the [templates configuration](./config.md#templates) for details.

-#### Providing data
+## Providing data

 As you can use these custom templates to render example/prototype pages for your website/application, you might want to provide some [sample data](./yaml.md#include).
 To pass this data into your template, you can use the `context` property of the page: